 For about 5 years I have a medical condition called “elevated blood pressure”.
 Not “high blood pressure” but high enough that my doctor wanted me to monitor my pressure.
 It is certainly more convenient to measure and monitor my own blood pressure at home rather than go to the doctor’s office.

 OK, so you have decided to buy a high blood pressure monitor either a traditional cuff blood pressure monitor or a wrist blood pressure monitor.
+Such a monitor can be a product that lasts a lifetime.

 Choosing which type of home blood pressure monitor